The HIV Vaccine Trials Network (HVTN) conducts clinical trials world-wide with the purpose

 - provide local laboratory analysis of specimens from vaccine trials

-- facilitate training of scientists who wish to learn specialized clinical trial assay techniques
+- facilitate training of local and/or international scientists who wish to learn specialized clinical trial assay techniques

 - allow closer collaboration with South African researchers in the development of an HIV vaccine.

 The Cape Town HVTN Immunology Laboratory (CHIL) will perform validated GCLP-certified cellular